JosiahBorreta/MIDTERM/README.md

     <ol style="font-family: sans-serif; font-size: 20px;">
       <li>It's sweet and refreshing.
 Orange juice has a natural sweetness that's both satisfying and thirst-quenching it helps becuase my mouth always be craving that shit.
 It's the perfect drink for a hot summer day or after a workout, LIKE THE GYM.</li>
       <li>It's packed with nutrients, Orange juice is a great source of Vitamin C, which is important for maintaining a healthy immune system.
 It also contains other essential vitamins and minerals like potassium and thiamin. and it tastes amazing.</li>
       <li>It's versatile Orange juice can be used in a variety of drinks and cocktails, making it a staple in my kitchen.
-I love using it to make homemade orange juice and smoothies. or even vodka mix for when we party and get F**KED</li>
+I love using it to make homemade orange juice, smoothies or even vodka mix for when we party and get F**KED.</li>
     </ol>
     <p style="font-family: sans-serif; font-size: 20px;">Overall, orange juice is a delicious and nutritious drink that I can't get enough of it's addictive.
 Whether I'm sipping it straight from the glass or using it in a recipe.
 I always feel happy after drinking it.</p>
   </body>